How AI-Human Collaboration Skyrocketed 4 Real Campaigns

 2) A CPG Brand Gains a 20% Revenue Increase during the Most Competitive Time of Year… in Previously Considered Lackluster Geographies

-Challenge: A high growth CPG brand, with thousands of products, needed to grow its margins for established distribution channels as well as its developing ecommerce presence.
+Challenge: A high growth CPG brand, with thousands of products, needed to grow its margins for established distribution channels as well as its developing eCommerce presence.
 It needed to do so in a crowded market.
 Moreover, it decided to let go of its agency and needed in-house help.

 Solution: Around Black Friday, the country was split between the agency and Albert, the latter getting less valuable territories.
-Albert combined previously connected campaigns into one prospecting machine,and discovered profitable customer micro-segments.
-It autonomously, strategically shifted budgets between channels.
+Albert combined previously connected campaigns into one prospecting machine, and discovered profitable customer micro-segments.
+It autonomously strategically shifted budgets between channels.
 The scale it reached was more than a human could do.

 Results: At the most competitive time of the year, in geographies the brand discounted, Albert generated a 20% revenue increase for the brand.